1913 Auckland Rugby League season: Auckland v Taranaki (Northern Union C.C.)

-Auckland V Hawke’s Bay (Northern Union C.C.)
+Auckland V Hawke's Bay (Northern Union C.C.)

+George Seagar was not named in the original side to play but replaced Cecil King prior to kick off in the front row.

 Auckland V Nelson (Northern Union C.C.)

+The match was refereed by George Frater who was from the Hawkes Bay referees association.
+He was on holiday from Hawkes Bay after their side toured the previous weekend.
+He was an ex-captain of Oldham in England.
 A trial match was played as curtain-raiser between A and B teams resulting in a win to the former by 11 points to 3.